Workflows that run themselves

 Most clients measure time savings within the first month.
 We baseline the manual effort before we start so the comparison is concrete.

 Describe it in plain language.
-We will tell you what can be automated and what cannot, and why.
+We will tell you what can be automated, what needs human review, and what should stay manual.